rweichler/EQE/README.md

 Code for the frequency response curve in the equalizer UI.
 If you want to change its color or something this is where you'd do it.
 This is also where I hope for the equalizer UI to go once the LuaJIT bug is fixed (explained below).

-# Objective-C stuff that ISN'T in this repo

-* The equalizer UI itself, other than the frequency response curve (LuaJIT gets buggy when injected into SpringBoard, so for activator integration, I had to write this part in Objective-C)
-* MobileSubstrate hooking logic (needs to be fast)
-* Inter-process communication (multithreading is a nightmare in Lua)
-* Biquad filter logic (needs to be fast)
-* Activator / Flipswitch boilerplate (I'm pretty sure nobody cares about this code)
-* cycript-esque REPL (multithreading is a nightmare in Lua)

-**WHY THE OBJECTIVE-C PART IS CLOSED SOURCE**:

-1. I plan on continuing development far into the future.
-For me, disclosing **all** of the source has no pros and is nothing but potential cons.
-For all I know, some Chinese company might steal this and run off with it into the sunset, like the [Citra 3DS emulator](https://gbatemp.net/threads/citra-unofficial-chinese-builds-discussion.431974/).
-2. I want to discourage Objective-C contributions.
-Lua code is much easier to extend and maintain.

-If people start contributing to (or the community substantially benefits from) the Lua side of things, I will open source the Objective-C side as well.
-But for now, I don't want to risk getting burned.
-I hope you will understand.

-# Pull requests

-I don't know if I'll accept pull requests.
-This is mostly just a mirror.
-Better to ask / post code on [the Discord chat](https://discordapp.com/invite/RSJWAuX) or on [the forum](https://eqe.fm/forum) first.